Faithlife/FaithlifeData/docs/index.md

    });
 ```

+A connector can also be placed into "lazy open" mode by calling [`ReleaseConnectionAsync()`](Faithlife.Data/DbConnector/ReleaseConnectionAsync.md), which closes the connection until the next time it is used.
+You can use this to release database resources while performing long-running work between database queries.

 ## Accessing the database synchronously

 Every method that has communicates with the database has an synchronous equivalent without the `Async` suffix, e.g. [`Execute()`](Faithlife.Data/DbConnectorCommand/Execute.md).
 Consider using the synchronous methods if your ADO.NET provider doesn't actually support asynchronous I/O.